(Fyrhus/Fire House or Flame House, literal translation) and not to be confused with Fyr

 Notice the tools from "The Olden Days" decorating the fireplace and the wall to the left.

-This griddle (helle or takke) was used to bake lefse, flatbrød and rømmebrød/småbrød, which was prepared on bakstefjøla.
+This griddle (helle or takke) was used to bake lefse, flatbrød and rømmebrød also called småbrød, which was prepared on bakstefjøla.

-Bakstefjøla,a large wooden board/baking surface, was used for rolling out dough.
+Eldhuset also had a Bakstefjøl, which was a large wooden board/baking surface that was used for rolling out the dough.
 It was about 4' x 5' surface with a frame on three sides so the flour wouldn't end up on the floor.

-On bakstefjøla you would find a long wooden stick, which I call a "lefse flipper".
-Here in the states it is called a lefse turner.
+On bakstefjøla, you would find a bakepinne, a long wooden stick, which I call a "lefse flipper".
+Here in the states, it is called a lefse turner.

-Last, but not least, you would find a necessary tool, the rolling pin with ridges, which is a must to make these flat breads.
+Last, but not least, you would find a necessary tool, called kjevle, a rolling pin with ridges, which is a must to make Norwegian flatbread, småbrød, and lefse.

 In spring and in the fall, the farmers hired "baking ladies" (bakstekjerringer) that would come to the farm and spend many days baking lefse, flatbrød, and småbrød also called rømmebrød (thin sour cream bread).

-They baked hundreds of piecesdisks of each kind.
-The disks were cut into quarters (pie shaped) and stacked and stored in chests.
-They made enough enough bread to feed the family for months.
+They baked hundreds of pieces/disks of each kind.
+The disks were cut into quarters (pie-shaped) and stacked and stored in chests.
+They made enough bread to feed the family for months.

-It contains sour cream and is also rolled out thin like lefse, cut into quarters and kept dried.
 Before serving, it was spread with butter and sprinkled with cinnamon and sugar.
-Småbrød and lefse is still enjoyed in Norway today.
-Oh, so yummy.
+Småbrød and lefse are still enjoyed in Norway today.
+Oh, and they are so unbelievably yummy.

-The baked goods were kept in dry storage in special wooden chests in Stabburet, a separate house used as their pantry to store all their food.
+The baked goods were kept in dry storage in special wooden chests in Stabburet, which was a type of storehouse used as a pantry to keep all their food.

-Eldhuset was also used for parting out animals after butchering and preparing the meats for salting, smoking, curing and drying.
-It was also used for making sylteflesk, lammerull and mør.
+Eldhuset was also used for parting out animals after butchering and preparing the meats for salting, smoking, curing, and drying.
+It was also used for making syltaflesk, lammerull, and fåremør.

-Mør is a type of cured, dried sausage, which is still made in Norway today.
+Mør is a type of cured, dried sausage made from lamb, which is still made in Norway today.
 It is kind of a jerky sausage.
-It is enjoyed as tasty sandwich meat and/or snack.
+It is enjoyed as tasty sandwich meat and/or as a snack.

-Other kinds of sausages were made in Eldhuset, such as blodpølse (blood sausage) and sausages made of beef, lamb or pork.
+Other kinds of sausages were also made in Eldhuset, such as blodpølse (blood sausage) and sausages made of beef, lamb, or pork.

 Inside Eldhuset Devold today

-This "kitchen house" was also used to prepare various meats, such as fenalår, which is cured and dried leg of lamb.
+Stabburet was also used to prepare various meats, such as fenalår, which is cured and dried leg of lamb.
 The lamb was first placed in salt brine; rinsed and dried off.
-It was then covered with cheese cloth to protect it from dust, dirt and insects.
-It was hung up in the rafters in stabburet, to dry for many weeks.
-Here in the USA, we might call it lamb jerky.
+It was then covered with cloth, today, cheesecloth is used to protect leg of lamb from dust, dirt, and insects.
+The meat was hung up in the rafters in stabburet, to dry for many weeks.
+Here in the USA, we might call it a type of jerky.